jonnonz1/nz-statute-book/acts/public/1949/forests-act-1949.md

   (a) that the act that constituted the offence took place with his or her authority, permission, or consent; or (b) that he or she knew or could be reasonably expected to have known that the offence was to be or was being committed and failed to take all reasonable steps to prevent or stop it.

-### 67V Relationship with Natural and Built Environment Act 2023
+### 67V Relationship of Part with Resource Management Act 1991
-Nothing in this Part derogates from the Natural and Built Environment Act 2023.
+Nothing in this Part derogates from any provision of the Resource Management Act 1991.

 ## Part 3B — Mechanism allowing landowners to access value created by Kyoto Protocol of carbon sequestration on land through establishment of forest sink covenants